Application Downloaded On: 09 Jan 2014

 25.4 Proprietary EPP Extensions

-The .Ferrero registry will not include proprietary EPP extensions.
+The .weatherchannel registry will not include proprietary EPP extensions.
 Neustar has implemented various EPP extensions for both internal and external use in other TLD registries.
 These extensions use the standard EPP extension framework described in RFC 5730.
-Table 25-3 provides a list of extensions developed for other TLDs.
-Should the .Ferrero registry require an EPP extension at some point in the future, the extension will be implemented in compliance with all RFC specifications including RFC 3735.
+Table 25-3 attached provides a list of extensions developed for other TLDs.
+Should the .weatherchannel registry require an EPP extension at some point in the future, the extension will be implemented in compliance with all RFC specifications including RFC 3735.

 25.5 Resourcing Plans